jays1ngh/jays1ngh.github.io/_posts/2022-09-14-Get-started-with-Jekyll-on-Windows.md.md

 ```
 Move forward if you have successfully checked Ruby and Gems version.

-6. Finally, install Jekyll and Bundler from a CMD
+6. Finally, install Jekyll and Bundler from a CMD.
+CMD is recommended but I ran from PowerShell and it worked just fine.
 ```CMD
 gem install jekyll bundler
 ```